Check out this interview with our CEO, Gary Damkoehler that aired as part of NBC News Game Changer series on Thanksgiving Day.

 We sat down with BioDerm CEO, Gary Damkoehler to find out why he’s getting into the incontinence management business.

-I came back to work because I believe in this product.
-I know that the prevention of illness can improve people’s lives and save money.
-I am appalled at the poor urinary management options available to men and women who have served their country honorably and who will forever live with the consequences of explosions, vehicle collisions and gunshots.
+That’s why I came back to work.
+Because I believe in this product.
+And I know that the prevention of illness can improve people’s lives and save money.
+And I am appalled at the poor urinary management options available to men and women who have served their country honorably and who will forever live with the consequences of explosions, vehicle collisions and gunshots.
 Our service men and women deserve the absolute best.